Richard Walker (footballer, born 1980): Later career

+After a short spell training with Shrewsbury Town and turning out for their reserves, he joined Macclesfield Town on a short-term deal in March 2008.
 His form in his ten games impressed manager Keith Alexander sufficiently to win Walker a twelve-month contract in June 2008.
-He turned out sixteen times for the "Silkmen" in 2008–09, playing against Premier League Everton in the FA Cup Third Round in January 2009.
+He turned out 16 times for the "Silkmen" in 2008–09, playing against Premier League Everton in the FA Cup third round in January 2009.
 With his contract coming to an end at Moss Rose in May 2009, he made contact with Hednesford Town manager Dean Edwards, who was in the market for an experienced player to become part of the coaching staff at Keys Park after Matt Elliott's departure.
-Despite his relative young age and Football League background, he decided to take the step down to Southern League Premier Division and join the "Pitmen" as the club's new first team coach.
-However he left the club by mutual consent in January 2010.
+Despite his relatively young age and Football League background, he decided to step down to Southern League Premier Division and join the "Pitmen" as the club's new first-team coach.
+However, he left the club by mutual consent in January 2010.

 Coaching career

-In July 2009 he was appointed the under-11's coach at Stoke City on a part-time basis.
+In July 2009, he was appointed the under-11 coach at Stoke City on a part-time basis.
 He was made Stoke City U18s manager for the 2018–19 season.
+He helped the team to reach the semi-finals of the FA Youth Cup in 2017 and the final of the Premier League Cup the following year.
+Walker left his role at Stoke's Academy in May 2023.
+He was then appointed as under-18s lead professional development phase coach at Wolverhampton Wanderers.
+He took first-team training alongside under-21 head coach Jamie Collins after Vítor Pereira was sacked on 2 November 2025.